September 30, 2012 Coney Island – Stillwell Avenue, 1 of 3

 And I think of those three, almost four years, when Dean, Cooley and I had our run.
 Whether it was dancing in some dive on Ludlow Street to Cooley’s Hot Box, the first drum and bass band Cooley founded, or those packed hallucinogenic Rubulab parties in Williamsburg, or with the Spanish ladies at Montero Bar & Grill on Atlantic Avenue, the three of us were ready.
 I loved the release, the charge, the pump-it-up, as we hijacked nights, shirtless, whisky in hand.

 And before that there was those times at The Continental, during college in Buffalo, New York, like the summer night when the platinum blonde wrote a poem about me as I danced in my black everything and eyeliner.
-I found the poem on a napkin, waiting for me, at our table and booth.
-And she played it coy, but loud, and I sat beside her, copped a drag off her cigarette, and read:
+I found the poem on a napkin, waiting for me, at our party’s table with the blonde playing it coy, but loud, and I sat beside her, copped a drag off her cigarette, and read:

 Beginning on this note-

 You dance alone.

 To begin with the music is for the common…

 Awaiting the presence, uncontrollably within the essence of freedom

 I kept the poem not just because I like it, but because that’s the moment I aped the idea of writing in real time, in nature, following her example.